jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 W_i = W_i - \Delta W_i
 $$

-In DL, the varaible $$ \alpha $$ is called the **learning rate**.
+In DL, the variable $$ \alpha $$ is called the **learning rate**.
 Small learning rate will take a longer time (more iteration) to find the minima.
 However, as we learn from calculus, the larger the step, the bigger the error in our calculation.
 In DL, finding the right value of learning rate is sometimes a try and error exercise.
 Sometimes we will try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 ...).

 Large learning step may have other serious problem.
 It costs w to oscillate with increasing cost:
 <div class="imgcap">
 <img src="/assets/dl/learning_rate.jpg" style="border:none;">
 </div>

 We start with w = -6 (x-axis) at L1.
 If the gradient is huge, certain learning rate larger than some value will swing w too far to the other side (say L2) with even a larger gradient.
-Eventually, rather than drop down slowly to a minima, w keeps oscalliate and the cost keep sincreasing.
+Eventually, rather than drop down slowly to a minima, w keeps oscillate and the cost keeps increasing.
 When loss starts going upward during training, we need to reduce the learning rate.
 The follow demonstrates how a learning rate of 0.8 with a steep gradient may swing the cost upward instead of downward.
 The table traces how the oscillation of W causes the cost go upwards from L1 to L2 and then L3.

 <div class="imgcap">
 <img src="/assets/dl/lr_flow.png" style="border:none;">